chrockey/benchmark_sparse/README.md

 | MinkowskiEngine | 49.448 | 67.557 |
 | SpConv          | 24.142 |  3.119 |
 | TorchSparse     | 146.081 | 132.985 |

+### Conclusion
+For now, the benchmark results show that SpConv is the fastest sparse conovlution library among MinkowskiEngine, SpConv, and TorchSparse.
+Although a more complicated and pratical benchmarking is required, the results seem to be obvious.
+However, it is worth noting that MinkowskiEngine supports a lot of useful fuctionalities (e.g., TensorField).

 ### Todos
 - [ ] Benchmark results with a more complex network (e.g., UNet).